-What You Need To Know About Alleged Russian Payments To Trump's Lawyer Cohen
+What You Need To Know About Alleged Russian Payments To Trump Lawyer Cohen

-An explosive document released on Tuesday by an attorney suing Donald Trump and his personal lawyer could be the most important public evidence in the Russia imbroglio since Donald Trump Jr. released his emails last year.
+An explosive document released Tuesday by an attorney suing President Trump and his personal lawyer could be the most important public evidence in the Russia imbroglio since Donald Trump Jr. released his emails last year.

 The "executive summary" of material compiled by investigators working for lawyer Michael Avenatti ties together two threads that had previously appeared separate: Trump's confirmed payment to porn actress Storm Daniels to buy her silence and the alleged ties between Trump world and powerful Russians.